lidavidm/lidavidm.github.com/src/posts/2014-09-13-new-design.md

 Hakyll specifies configuration in Haskell code; instead of running “the” Hakyll processor, your configuration is compiled into a site generator, which you then run to output the actual site.

+## Final Notes

+I’ve been quite busy these past couple months and haven’t had a chance to really work on SymPy or write posts.
+I promise more is coming soon, about a TypeScript/Canvas project that I’ve been working on for a few months now.